markashleybell/markb.uk/content/csharp-pattern-matching-with-specific-error-types.md

         Guard clauses are a sensible use of exceptions.

-        Our logic assumes that all arguments are non-null references, so if they *are* null, it's either programmmer error, or something is wrong in the consuming code.
+        Our logic assumes that all arguments are non-null references, so if they *are* null, it's either programmer error, or something is wrong in the consuming code.
 Either way, we want to fail immediately.
         */